anirudhRowjee/saturn/README.md

 # Kronos - a Timer Daemon

-Kronos is a timer daemon built on golang's `time.AfterFunc`.
+Kronos is an in-memory timer daemon built on golang's `time.AfterFunc`.
 It fires an event to a given webhook after a specified duration, returning user-assigned content.

 ## Usage